TopSwagCode/AspNetCore.GRPC/README.md

     }
 ```

 Last thing to check out is how routing is handled.
-You can find this in Startup.cs and it looks similar to how normal API are setup.
+You can find this in Startup.cs and it looks similar to how normal API's are set up.

 ```csharp
     public class Startup